 It seems that such a wide “filling” of codes is an ideal breeding ground for corruption and arbitrariness at customs.
 Meanwhile, warring Ukraine needs tax revenue like air.
 And if only for the import of gauze the budget received a shortfall of 16 million, then when extrapolated to other dubious decisions of customs on the application of VAT benefits for importers, a huge figure will emerge.

-I wonder if Ferraris or hairdressing chairs were actually imported to Ukraine under the guise of medical equipment and with 7% VAT?
+I wonder if Ferraris or hairdressing chairs were actually imported into Ukraine under the guise of medical equipment and with 7% VAT?
 They very well could.
 But this is only one problem raised in a multi-page audit.
 The problem is with licensing, with inspections, with communications between tax authorities, customs officers and the State Lexicon Service.
-There is even a problem with reporting: auditors discovered, for example, that Lviv customs regularly (allegedly by mistake) entered the same data into the columns of different indicators, ultimately distorting all of its statistics for the nine months of 2023.
+There is even a problem with reporting: auditors discovered, for example, that Lviv customs regularly (allegedly by mistake) entered the same data into the columns of different indicators, ultimately distorting all its statistics for the nine months of 2023.

 Chaos?
 The authors do not use this word in the report, but it seems like it.
 Let us remind you that customs reform is one of the eternal priorities in our country.